 You’ve heard the saying that “Charlotte’s Got a Lot” right?
-Haven’t you also heard the criticism that there’s not much to do in Charlotte?
+We bet you’ve also heard the criticism that there’s not much to do in Charlotte?
 Depending on who you talk to, Charlotte can go either way.
 In our opinion, there’s plenty of unique traits of the city that just need to be looked at again with a fresh pair of eyes.
 That’s why we wanted to create this list of landmarks and spots that make Charlotte…well, Charlotte.
-From museums to unique eateries, here’s the ultimate Charlotte bucket list filled with 14 amazing things to do around the city for locals and visitors alike.
+From museums to awesome eateries and unique monuments, here’s the ultimate Charlotte bucket list filled with 14 amazing things to do around the city for locals and visitors alike.
 Enjoy!

 1. Solve The 7th Street Parking Garage Riddle

 “Touch My Building” is an art installation in the form of a riddle within a parking garage that lights up and plays a song when solved.
 Created as an art installation by Christopher Janney, this art piece is meant to encourage community involvement since the puzzle needs multiple people in order to be solved.
 The puzzle is huge as it covers one side of this 9-floor parking garage, and has a mind of its own, sometimes playing a random tune, prompted by the “ghost” of the garage.
 If you think you can solve the riddle, grab a big group of friends and head over to witness the light and music show.

 Where: 225 E. 6th Street, adjacent to the 7th Street Market